Tax Filer's Checklist

 There is an income requirement for which, if you do not exceed this, you may not be required to file.
 Note, even if your income does not reach this threshold there may be situations where filing is still required or recommended.

 To help determine whether you need to file a tax return, you can compare the standard deduction to the amount that you earned in wages.
-For tax years 2017 and earlier, you should also include personal exemptions, but changes for 2018 and beyond simplify the process by having a larger standard deduction and eliminating the personal exemption.
+Changes for 2020 and beyond simplified the process by having a larger standard deduction and eliminating the personal exemption.